pylint-dev/pylint/.github/ISSUE_TEMPLATE/1_Bug_report.md

   Before you submit this, make sure that the issue doesn't already exist or if it is not closed.

+  Is your issue fixed on the preview release?: pip install pylint astroid --pre -U

 -->

 ### Steps to reproduce